btc-script-explorer/scantool/README.md

 ## Features

 The application provides 2 main services.
-- The REST API that connects to an ordinary bitcoin node, but returns data that is not provided by most nodes or online block explorers.
+- A REST API that connects to an ordinary bitcoin node, but returns data that is not provided by most nodes or online block explorers.
 See the Motivation section below for details.
-- The web interface can display anything the REST API returns.
+- A web interface that can display anything the REST API returns.

 ## Motivation